Treatment & Management

 Cancer cells can sometimes manipulate these checkpoints to avoid being attacked by the immune system.
 However, certain drugs called checkpoint inhibitors can block these proteins, helping the immune system to find and destroy cancer cells.6

-Two important drugs that target a checkpoint protein called PD-1 are cemiplimab and pembrolizumab.
-PD-1 is a protein on immune cells known as T cells, which usually helps prevent these cells from attacking other cells in the body.
-By blocking PD-1, these drugs can enhance the immune system’s ability to attack cancer cells.6
+Two important drugs that target a checkpoint protein called PD-1 are cemiplimab (Libtayo®) and pembrolizumab (Keytruda®).
+PD-1 is a protein on immune cells known as T cells; it usually helps prevent these cells from attacking other cells in the body.
+By blocking PD-1, these drugs can enhance the immune system’s ability to attack cancer cells (Figure 2).6

 Figure.
 PD-L1 is found on tumor cells, while PD-1 is found on immune cells called T cells.
 When PD-L1 on the tumor cell binds to PD-1 on the T cell, it blocks essential cell survival signaling pathways, effectively inhibiting the cytotoxic T cell.
 This inhibition deactivates the protective function of the T cell, enabling the tumor cell to grow.
 Cemiplimab and pembrolizumab prevent this process by blocking PD-1 or PD-L1, allowing the immune cells to eliminate the tumor cells.7